DaliaBasa/Active-Directory/ActiveDirectory.md

 Many network-related operations depend on domains in order to complete various tasks.
 This document describes some of these tasks, including:
  Joining a domain by creating an account via LDAP.

-When a change is made to an object in a directory partition, the value of the changed attribute or attributes is updated on all domain controllers that store a replica of the same directory partition.
-Domain controllers communicate data updates automatically through Active Directory replication.
-Their communication about updates is always specific to a single directory partition at a time.

-When a change occurs on a source domain controller, it notifies its destination replication partner, prompting the destination domain controller to request the changes from the source domain controller.
-The source domain controller either responds to the change request with a replication operation or places the request in a queue if requests are already pending.
-Each domain controller has a queue of pending replication operations that are processed one at a time

 Knowledge Consistency Checker (KCC)
 A domain controller that runs Active Directory is part of a distributed system that performs replication.
 The KCC is a component that reduces the administrative burden of maintaining a functioning replication topology.
 The KCC ensures that a replication path exists between the same NCs that are present in different DCs.
 The KCC is explained in [MS-ADTS] sections 3.1.1.1.13 and 6.2.
 The KCC helps administrators build a replication topology that incurs minimal cost.
 This cost is defined by the administrator as explained in [MS-ADTS] section 3.1.1.1.13.

-LSAD

 trusted domain object (TDO): A collection of properties that define a trust relationship with another domain, such as direction (outbound, inbound, or both), trust attributes, name, and security identifier of the other domain.
 For more information, see [MS-ADTS].